PFTL/website/content/blog/14_Storing_data_2.rst

 Those extra .12KB that numpy is saving are equivalent to the header we were generating in the previous article.
 Binary files also need to store context information in order to be interpreted.
 You also have to notice that what you are storing is not 'just' a number, you are storing also its data type.
 Next time you read that file, you will have an 8, 16 or 32-bit variable.
 The ascii file, on the other hand, doesn't have that information.

-With this examples, it may even seem that saving ascii files is more efficient than saving binary files.
+With these examples, it may even seem that saving ascii files is more efficient than saving binary files.
 Let's see what happens if you have more than just 1's in your array:

 .. code-block:: python